AMIGA alive

 Thank you very, very much for sharing,

-and lighting up the fire - the TerribleFire!
+and lighting up the TerribleFire!

 So far, so good.
 I currently consider this to be the last entry in my little series about building the TerribleFire 530 accelerator board.
 But who knows.
 And there's so much more to do... maybe a TF328?